 An arrest and conviction for a DUI in California can be disastrous.
 Not only can you lose your license, but you can face serious time in jail and steep fines.
 In some cases, you can avoid these serious consequences by pleading to a “wet reckless” charge.
 A wet reckless is essentially a friendlier version of a DUI.
 The plea carries more lenient penalties than a DUI and can give you the opportunity to make the best of a bad situation.

-The Los Angeles defense attorneys at The Rodriguez Law Group have been representing people facing criminal charges for over 20 years.
+The Los Angeles criminal lawyers at The Rodriguez Law Group have been representing people facing criminal charges for over 20 years.
 If you are trying to avoid a DUI conviction by pleading to a “wet reckless” charge instead, you need an attorney with plenty of experience.
 Contact The Rodriguez Law Group today for legal assistance.

 What is a Wet Reckless in California?

 A wet reckless is not something you for which you can be arrested.
 Instead, it is a plea bargain under Vehicle Code 23103.5 VC that may be available in certain DUI cases.
 When you are arrested a prosecutor will review:

 - Your blood alcohol content (BAC) at the time of your arrest; and

 If the prosecutor believes that the offense was relatively minor or that they lack the evidence necessary to convict you they may offer a wet reckless plea bargain.
 Generally, a wet reckless will be offered in situations where your BAC is very close to the legal limit of .08, you did not exhibit signs of extreme intoxication, you had a good attitude, and no one was injured.
 A wet reckless can be applied to DUI cases based on alcohol or drug intoxication.